joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6308157/2025/04/25/browns-trade-nfl-draft-mason-graham/

 **Packers finally draft first-round WR, Matthew Golden, in iconic Green Bay scene**\
-`For the first time since 2002, the Packers drafted a wide receiver in the first round in Texas' Matthew Golden.`\
+`For the first time since 2002, the Packers drafted a wide receiver in the first round: Texas' Matthew Golden.`\
 https://nytimes.com/athletic/6308261/2025/04/25/packers-nfl-draft-first-round-wide-receiver-matthew-golden/

 **Why corner Jahdae Barron 'was too unique' to pass up for the Broncos**\